elixir-europe/rdmkit/pages/national_resources/lu_resources.md

 # Refer to entries of the "main_tool_ and_resource_table" if institutions, organizations and projects from the country contribute to the development of international tools and resources.
 ref_to_main_resources:
-  -  FAIR Cookbook
+  -  fair-cookbook
-  -  COVID-19 Disease Map
+  -  covid-19-disease-map
-  -  DAISY
+  -  daisy
-  -  Data Catalog
+  -  data-catalog
-  -  DPIA Knowledge Model
+  -  dpia-knowledge-model

 # List here tools and resources mainly relevant for the specific country
 national_resources: